-1.2 “Agreement” means the written or electronic agreements between Customer and InfluxData for the provision of the Services to Customer.
+1.2 “Agreement” means the written or electronic agreement(s) between Customer and Company for the provision of the Services to Customer which reference this DPA.

-1.11 “Services” means the various services provided by InfluxData to Customer pursuant to the Agreement.
+1.7 “Services” means the services provided by Company to Customer pursuant to the Agreement.

 2. SCOPE OF DPA AND DETAILS OF PROCESSING ACTIVITIES

 2.1 Scope.
 This DPA applies where, and solely to the extent that, Company processes Personal Data on behalf of Customer for the purpose of providing the Services to the Customer pursuant to the Agreement (the “Business Purpose”).
 The subject-matter and duration of the processing, nature and purpose of the processing, type of Personal Data and categories of the Data Subjects are set out in Appendix 1 of Annex 1 (the Standard Contractual Clauses) attached hereto.

 2.2 Role of the Parties.
 Under the GDPR, as between Company and Customer, Customer is the Data Controller of the Personal Data and Company is the Data Processor of the Personal Data, except where Customer is the Data Processor of the Personal Data, in which case Company is a subprocessor of Customer with respect to the Personal Data.
 Under the California Consumer Privacy Act of 2018, Company is a Service Provider for Customer.

 3. PROCESSING OF PERSONAL DATA